cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 `grep` works line by line.
 So when we use it to search a file for a **string** of text, it will return the whole line that matches the string.
-This **line by line** idea is part of the history of Unix-like operating systems, and it's important to remember that most utilities and programs that we use on the commandline are line oriented.
+This **line by line** idea is part of the history of Unix-like operating systems, and it's important to remember that most utilities and programs that we use on the command line are line oriented.

 > "A string is any series of characters that are interpreted literally by a script.
 For example, 'hello world' and 'LKJH019283' are both examples of strings"
 > ([Computer Hope][computerhope]).
 > More generally, it's a type of data structure.

 To visualize how `grep` works, let's consider a file called **operating-systems.csv** with content as seen below.
-It's helps to learn something like `grep` when working with easy, clear examples.
+It helps to learn something like `grep` when working with easy, clear examples.

 ```
 OS, License, Year
 Chrome OS, Proprietary, 2009
 FreeBSD, BSD, 1993
 Linux, GPL, 1991
+iOS, Proprietary, 2007
 macOS, Proprietary, 2001
 Windows NT, Proprietary, 1993
 Android, Apache, 2008